'The Golden Arrow'.

 By 1933, Perrott was working for several newspaper supplements, such as the Daily Express Children's Own, the South Wales Echo and the Boys' and Girls' Own Evening World.
 He created his first adventure comic for the latter, 'The Luck of the Legion'.
 This was followed by such serials as 'Land of the Lost People', 'Code of the Northland' and 'Buster and Bones'.

-Comic from Mickey Mouse Weekly
+Comic from Mickey Mouse Weekly.

-Kings of the Air
+'Kings of the Air'.

 In addition to his comics work, Reg Perrott was also known for his war art.
-There are three of his pictures in the archives at the Imperial War Museum in London, including a large watercolour of the capture of the first German Tiger Tank in Tunisia in 1943.
+There are three of his pictures in the archives at the Imperial War Museum in London, including a large watercolor of the capture of the first German Tiger Tank in Tunisia in 1943.

 Reg Perrott tribute on Facebook